Vet Tests, Without The Visit

 ClueJay offers a 24/7 online results dashboard that you can reach from any device.
 Your dashboard organizes your pet’s vet accepted test results.

-You can choose to share your pet’s report (email or print) with your local or virtual vet for pet-specific advice and have the report added to your pet’s veterinary medical record.
+You can choose to share your pet’s report (email or print) with your local or virtual vet for pet-specific advice.

 Next Steps For Your Pet

 Got questions about your pet’s health test results?
-Then explore the ClueJay Learning Center for answers.
-Our vet approved content will help you understand and use these important test results to keep your pet and family healthy.
+Then explore the Learning Center for answers.
+Our vet approved content will help you understand and use the results to keep your pet and family healthy.

 While a vet visit, prescription, or relationship is not required to purchase and use ClueJay pet tests, we encourage you to have a relationship with a veterinarian to get pet-specific care, including regular exams and consultations.